 This is where some of the most significant changes have been made, thanks to the donation of the latest Clio’s dashboard.

-Compared with the old car, it couldn’t be more different.
-Gone are the horrid plastics and driving position where you sit on top of everything.
+Gone from the old car are the horrid plastics and driving position where you sit on top of everything.
 You now get a proper driving position in very comfy seats (that look remarkably like ones you’ll find in a Volvo), swathes of soft materials across the dash and where you actually lean and poke around, and a suite of digital displays that make it feel suitably modern.

 The digital dials are crisp and customisable with different themes based on the driving mode you’re in, while the largest 9.3-inch touchscreen media system comes packed with features – it’s a huge improvement over the old system and is very easy to use, if a little laggy at times when swiping between screens.